lkilcher/dolfyn/xarray_dev_changelog.md

 			- changed dataset 'keys' so that they're more consistent (including adding underscores)
 			- simplified 'config' dictionary in DOLfYN object so that it's easier to read
 	- Attempt to read binary files straight into a dataset - done
-	- *Need to incorporate 'alt' and 'ast' variable keys into readers (they're keys for the AD2CP's second profiling configuration)

 - Refactor DOLfYN
 	- started renaming files to x_*.py
 		- Rotation code - done, checked
 			- 'set_inst2head_rotmat' is located in the Velocity class, everything else is functional
-			- *Orientation up/down not taken into account for Nortek Signatures? - takes '5' (down) or '7' (up) and adjusts
+			- Orientation up/down wasn't taken into account for Nortek Signatures?
 				- Fixed two Nortek Signature rotation errors - one for upside-down instruments (a simple sign change according to Nortek docs) and one for upside-up instruments (if statement error)
 				- Still a (truncation?)
-1% error for upside-up Signatures(?)
+1% error for upside-up Signature velocity data?
 			- Verified Nortek Signature data (facing up and down)
 			- Verified TRDI Sentinel Workhorse (facing down - VMDAS)
 				- should work with those facing up, not verified